LNST-project/lnst/docs/source/installation.rst

 After creating your pool, you should now be able to run the ``hello_world.py`` script successfully and receive back some logs about what happened.

+Note: At startup, You may receive some errors of the following form:

+``ERROR: Command "ethtool -a virbr0" execution failed (exited with 76)``

+LNST probes network devices using `ethtool` on initialization.
+If those network devices do not support the specific `ethtool` command, you may receive these benign error messages.